pks050505/pks050505/README.md

 ### 1. **Astitva Scanner**
 A mobile scanner application developed for a live event at Indira Gandhi Indoor Stadium, designed to work in parallel with BookMyShow for seamless ticket verification.
 The app exclusively served users who booked tickets through our website, ensuring a secure and efficient entry process.
 It leveraged **Bloc** and **RxDart** for robust state management, providing real-time updates and a responsive user experience.
-- **Features**: Real-time QR code ticket scanning and validation, user authentication, offline support for low-connectivity environments, and seamless integration with the event's ticketing system.
+- **Features**: Real-time QR code ticket scanning and validation,  seamless integration with the event's ticketing system.
 - **Tech Stack**: Flutter, Dart, Firebase (Firestore for ticket data, Authentication via `firebase_auth` for user management), `mobile_scanner` for QR code scanning, `flutter_bloc` and `rxdart` for state management, `equatable` for value comparison, `http` for API calls, `dartz` for functional programming, and `intl` for formatting.
-- **GitHub**: [Link to repo (add your link here)]
+- **GitHub**:

 ### 2. **Scalable Web Application with Kubernetes**
 A demo web application with separate frontend and backend projects, connected via APIs and deployed on Kubernetes with auto-scaling.